CRO Strategy Intermediate

 • 90 complete purchase (9% macro-CVR)

-The biggest drop is at checkout initiation → completion.
-That’s where to focus optimisation, not on the product page.
+The biggest drop is at checkout initiation → completion (50% drop).
+That’s where to focus optimization, not on the product page.
+Without micro-conversion tracking, analytics shows only “1,000 visitors, 90 purchases” — the funnel is invisible.

 If your site converts 50 purchases per month, you can’t run statistically valid A/B tests on purchase rate — you’d need 6+ months per test.
 But if you have 350 add-to-carts per month, you can test against that metric and get results in 2–3 weeks.

 Visitors who complete micro-conversions are higher intent than general traffic.
-An add-to-cart audience converts 3–5× better than general site visitors in remarketing campaigns.
+An add-to-cart remarketing audience converts 3–5× better than general site visitors.
+Pricing page visitors convert 2–3× better than blog readers.
+Segmenting remarketing by micro-conversion completed allows highly targeted messaging.

 Micro-Conversions to Track in GA4